Dabangg (film series): Animated series

-premiered on May 31, 2021 as the title Dabangg Animated TV Series on Cartoon Network which was also produced by the same company and Cosmos Maya with CN India.
+premiered on 31 May 2021 as the title Dabangg Animated TV Series on Cartoon Network which was also produced by the same company and Cosmos Maya with CN India.
 It also aired on Pogo TV in February 2022.

 Films

-Dabangg
+Dabangg (2010 film)

 The first installment of the series centers on the fictional incidents.
 Chulbul Pandey is a cop who has his own way of dealing with corruption.
 His detractor Cheddi Singh manages to create a rift between Chulbul and his step-brother and uses it to his advantage.
 Dabangg was released on 10 September 2010, and gained positive reviews.
 Mathures Paul of The Statesman gave the film 3.5 stars and commented that "Dabangg aligns itself with viewers frustrated by the nonexistence of uncomplicated heroism on screen".
 It earned ₹219 crore worldwide against a budget of ₹42 crore.

-Dabangg 2
+Dabangg 2 (2012 film)

 After the success of Dabangg Arbaaz and Salman reunited once again for sequel.
 The second installment in this series, the plot focused on Chulbul Pandey, a wayward policeman, who kills the brother of a crooked politician.
 In retribution, the politician sends his henchmen to attack Chulbul's wife which leaves Chulbul infuriated.
 Dabangg 2 was released in 3500 screens in India and 450 screens overseas on 21 December 2012.
 It had the highest screen count for any film in India and worldwide, surpassing that of Ek Tha Tiger.
 It received mixed reviews from critics.
 Taran Adarsh of Bollywood Hungama gave the film 4 out of 5 stars and said "Dabangg 2 has Salman Khan, Salman Khan and Salman Khan plus entertainment, entertainment and entertainment in large doses".
 The film was declared a blockbuster by Box Office India after its first week.
 Dabangg 2 grossed around $11.75 million in its total lifetime.

-Dabangg 3
+Dabangg 3 (2019 film)

-A prequel, Dabangg 3, was commissioned after the success of the previous film and was directed by Prabhu Deva, with both Salman and Sonakshi reprising their roles and Saiee Manjrekar in a cameo role.
+A circumquel, Dabangg 3, was commissioned after the success of the previous film and was directed by Prabhu Deva, with both Salman and Sonakshi reprising their roles and Saiee Manjrekar in a cameo role.
 The film focused on ASP Chulbul Pandey who enjoys an ideal family life while catching criminals in his own bombastic way.
 However, an enemy from his past returns and threatens to destroy everything he has worked for.
-The film was theatrically released worldwide on 20 December 2019, on the Pre-Christmas weekend, in Hindi, and dubbed Tamil, Telugu and Kannada languages to positive reviews from both critics and audience.
+The film was theatrically released worldwide on 20 December 2019, on the Pre-Christmas weekend, in Hindi, and dubbed Tamil, Telugu and Kannada languages to negative reviews from both critics and audience.
 Dabangg 3 opening day domestic collection was ₹24.50 crore.
 As of 19 January 2020, with a gross of est. ₹161 crore in India and ₹56.99 crore overseas, the film has a worldwide gross collection of est. ₹325 crore and has become the tenth highest grossing Bollywood film of 2019.
-It was declared super-hit at box-office.

-Future films

-After success of the third film, the makers have stated that they will continue the franchise and take it to the fourth and final installment in this series.
-The film is produced by Arbaaz Khan.